Traces On Diagram Algebras I: Free Partition Quantum Groups, Random Lattice Paths And Random Walks On Trees: Introduction

+By combining the results explained in the previous paragraphs, we obtain a classification of traces on all infinite diagram algebras associated to free partition quantum groups.
+We summarize the main results of this work in the following table.

 There are several other classes of infinite diagram algebras appearing in the work of Banica and Speicher \cite{BS09}, Weber \cite{We13} and others, e.g. \cite{RaWe16} \cite{FlP18} \cite{VV19}, for which the trace classification problem is still open and for which in many cases even the branching graphs are unknown.
-We expect that for these algebras, the trace classification problem admits interesting probabilistic reformulations as well, a point that we will further emphasize in the forthcoming article \cite{Wa20}.
-In that article, we will classify the extremal traces on the next prominent class of infinite diagram algebras appearing in \cite{BS09}, namely those containing the crossing partition.
-Originally, these algebras arose in the context of Schur-Weyl duality for compact groups \cite{W46}, and once more, it will be advantageous to think about the involved branching graphs as pascalizations of smaller graphs.
-In contrast to the results of this article, however, these graphs will not be trees but variations of the famous Young graph, the branching graph associated to the infinite symmetric group $S_{\infty}$.
+In the companion article \cite{Wa20}, we will classify the extremal traces on the next prominent class of infinite diagram algebras of \cite{BS09}, namely those containing the crossing partition.
+Originally, these algebras arose in the context of Schur-Weyl duality for compact groups \cite{W46}, and once more, it will be advantageous to think about the involved branching graphs as pascalizations of smaller principal graphs.
+In contrast to the principle graphs in this article, however, the underlying principle graphs in \cite{Wa20} will be variations of the famous Young graph, the branching graph associated to the infinite symmetric group $S_{\infty}$.

-Lastly, we would also like to point out that a related problem has beed addressed in the work of Sato \cite{Sa19a} \cite{Sa19b} based on the results of Gorin in \cite{Go12}.
-Sato considers a tower of AF-algebras that is obtained by stacking the group $C^*$-algebras of the quantum groups $U_q(N), \ N \geq 1, \ q \in (0,1),$ on top of each other.
-He then identifies the states on the resulting inductive limit algebra which correspond to Gorin's classification of $q$-central measures on the resulting branching graph (the so-called Gelfand-Tsetlin graph) in \cite{Go12}.
-From a quantum group perspective, the results in the present article are somewhat orthogonal to Sato's approach.
-Our algebras are obtained by fixing a certain partition quantum group, varying the number of tensor powers $u^{\ot n}$ of its fundamental representation and embedding the algebras of intertwiners of these tensor powers into each other.

 \paragraph*{Acknowledgements} I am grateful to A. Bufetov, E. Peltola and P. Tarrago for stimulating discussions on the subject matter.
 I would also like to thank M. Weber for his thoughful comments on a previous draft of this article.
+Lastly, I would like to thank the anonymous referee whose suggestions have significantly improved this article.
 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2047 “Hausdorff Center for Mathematics”.